zied-23/Figma-tested-use/README.md

 # Figma-tested Project

-This is a Next.js application for [Design to web app].
+This is a Next.js application for [Design to Web app].
 This project is designed to be fast, scalable, with SSR and Improved SEO

 ## Prerequisites